 Advances in Amputation

-Serious Injury specialist Alix Walker explains the history of amputations and support organisations for those affected.
+Serious Injury specialist Spencer Knaggs explains the history of amputations and support organisations for those affected.

 Amputations are on the increase and have sadly become a reality for many people, including those innocently involved in road traffic accidents or accidents at work.
 With modern advances in surgery, rehabilitation and prosthetic design, the amputation of a limb does not have to be a life sentence for anyone affected.

 The amputation of any limb requires the injured person to adjust to that loss and learn to adapt and cope with everyday life.
 Physical therapy is necessary to help the injured person adapt, helping reduce the risk of long term complications and allowing for proper healing following the amputation procedure.

 History of amputations

 The ritual of amputation has existed for thousands of years.
 Evidence of ancient amputation can be found in prosthetic replacement limbs which have been discovered in Egyptian tombs and in New Mexico.

 One of the main functions of surgeons in Hippocrates’ time was performing amputations.
 The amputation procedures were often carried out as a result of injuries sustained during war, which was a high-risk procedure due to the inability to control blood loss.
 In 1674 the tourniquet was invented and significantly improved the fatality rate for amputation procedures.

 During the First World War 42,000 amputations were carried out to save lives.